HenestrosaDev/HenestrosaDev/README.md

 ### 👤 About Me

-I'm Henestrosa, a software developer driven by the excitement of turning ideas into practical, user-centered software solutions that focus on the improvement of people's lives.
-I also like to share programming insights on my [blog](https://henestrosa.dev/blog) and to play the guitar when I'm offline.
+Hola!
+My name is Henestrosa, and I'm a software developer.
+I'm driven by the excitement of turning ideas into practical, user-centered software solutions that improve people's lives.
+I also enjoy sharing programming insights on my [blog](https://henestrosa.dev/blog) and playing the guitar when I'm offline.

 Here are some technical aspects that people are often curious about:
 - My go-to web stack for dynamic websites is VILT ([Vue](https://github.com/vuejs/core), [Inertia](https://github.com/inertiajs/inertia-laravel), [Laravel](https://github.com/laravel/laravel), and [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss)).
 For static websites, I'm keen on [Astro](https://github.com/withastro/astro).